Blog

 Your child's baby teeth will help them chew and speak in the coming years, and will hold a place in the jaw for the permanent teeth to grow in straight.
 Taking care of them from the moment they first begin to erupt can prevent the unnecessary discomfort caused by baby bottle syndrome and other early childhood dental problems.

-Frequently Asked Questions About Cavities and Milk
+FAQ - About Cavities and Milk

 How can I tell if my child has cavities from milk?